systemjs/systemjs/docs/architecture.md

 But more importantly, the module loader provides an API to hook into the registry, resolution and loading pipeline of modules.

 The module loader is based on the principles of the [Extensible Web Manifesto](https://extensiblewebmanifesto.org/).
-By opening up the module loading primitives to allow developers deeper control over the module loading process, provides developers with the full flexibility to solve the difficult problems that come up as part of handling dynamic module loading in the browser, and enables the creation of truly modular applications.
+By opening up the module loading primitives to allow developers deeper control over the module loading process, it provides developers with the full flexibility to solve the difficult problems that come up as part of handling dynamic module loading in the browser, and enables the creation of truly modular applications.

-If all we had was the ability to load modules from URLs, we would need to hard-code versioned paths into our URLs, we wouldn't be able to hook into the loading lifecycle to load other resources or module formats through the module pipeline including CommonJS, AMD or existing global modules, code from bundles, or provide hints for network optimizations.
+If all we had was the ability to load modules from URLs, we would need to hard-code full URLs into our modules, unable to use simpler names like `import 'jquery'`, and we wouldn't be able to hook into the loading lifecycle to load other resources or module formats through the module pipeline like CommonJS, AMD, existing global modules or code from bundles, templates custom network transports.

 SystemJS is a project providing an end-user solution based on the possibilities of these new module loader primitives.